bintaDouk/ada-project-americanDentalAssociation/index.md

 Movies about the `Korean War` show much more different genres on Side 1, while on Side 2 we see a strong geographical component in the genres, with Chinese and Japanese Movies being common.
 Finally, movies about `World War II` are the ones associated with the largest number of movies, information which can also be extracted by the "smoothness" of the histogram distribution.
 Both sides share a large variety of genres for the movies, with War films and Period Piece being the most significant ones in terms of comparison with the whole dataset, but no significant difference between the two sides can be extracted from he plot.

-In general this plots underline how the general sentiment associated to the movies produced during the war and movies which directly reference the war are usually quite serious and tense, so we decided to go more in depth with the analysis of the sentiment of the storytelling, suing techniques derived from Natural Language Processing (NLP).
+In general these plots underline how the general sentiment associated to the movies produced during the war and movies which directly reference the war are usually quite serious and tense, so we decided to go more in depth with the analysis of the sentiment of the storytelling, suing techniques derived from Natural Language Processing (NLP).

 # Examining Storytelling Variations in War Films
 While our previous analysis revealed distinct patterns in genre production across different countries, a deeper examination of narrative construction within the same genre warrants investigation.
 Our analysis will focus exclusively on war cinema as it provides a unique window into how different nations process, interpret, and memorialize shared historical events through film.
 War movies are particularly revealing because they often reflect not only a country's historical perspective but also its contemporary values, national identity, and relationship with military conflict.